-It is said that it is the oldest Dig House on the West Bank, but there are a lots of stories about this.
-It most certainly is more than two hundred and fifty years old.
+It is said that it is the oldest Dig House on the West Bank, there are a lots of stories about this.
 What is for sure is that it is a very relaxing place indeed with a wonderful garden where you can take your meals or drinks in the shade.
-It has several restaurants and one inside for when it gets cooler.
-The restaurant is open all year round.
+The restaurant offers organic & fresh high quality food.

-Situated between the temple of Meremptah und Ammenophis IV, near to the ticket office the “Masram” is the right place to discover Theban West.
+Situated between the temple of Meremptah und Ammenophis III, near to the ticket office the “Marsam” is the right place to discover Theban West.
 Not fancy, no pool, no TV & no nightlive – but authentic and famous among travellers, egyptologists and artists.

 But not only Sheikh Ali himself, also the place had a name of legendary reputation.
 Considering that from 1920 it was the site of the prestigious “Chicago House”, where American researchers did their studies and practical work.
 After the inauguration of the “Metropolitan House” down of the temple of Hatshepsut end of the 30ths, the “Chicago House” moved to the city of Luxor, Sheikh Ali took over the whole area including the remaining building – which, by the way, still nowadays is in good condition, still belongs to the “Marsam” compound as the entrance wing.